hbelmiro/sonataflow-inference-pipeline-demo/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+## Pipeline Overview

+The pipeline is defined as a [Serverless Workflow](https://serverlessworkflow.io/) specified in the `pipeline.sw.yaml` file located in `src/main/resources`.

+It takes an image as input and produces a segmented image as output.
+The pipeline consists of four main states:

+### 1. Imports

+In this initial state, a Python script is executed to import the necessary dependencies and modules for the subsequent states.

+### 2. Create KServe Payload

+This state invokes a Python function to construct the request payload that will be sent to KServe.
+This payload is based on the input image.

+### 3. Invoke KServe

+In this state, a request is sent to KServe using the payload created in the previous state.
+Once KServe responds, the execution proceeds to the next state.

+### 4. Handle KServe Response

+The final state manages the response received from KServe, which contains segmentation data.
+A Python function is responsible for processing this response data and generating the output image with segmentation information.

 ## Sending a request

 To perform image segmentation in `coco_image.jpg`, run the following request: